ambimax/magento-module-ambimax-priceimport/README.md

 for different websites.

-A product can be occur multiple times.
+A product can appear as often as desired in the list.
-The module takes the data form the earliest end time.
+The module selects the entry with the earliest end date.
-So there can be care multiple offers in one file.
+Thus several offers can be maintained in a list.

 ## Install